xuantungbrian/Tomato/documentation/M3_Requirements_and_Design.md

             - **Description**: Displays pictures posted by the user and others users as pins on the map
             - **Primary actor(s)**: User, Google Maps API
             - **Main success scenario**:
-                1. App displays all the posts as pins on the map
-                2. App allows the users to scroll to different areas and view more posts
+                2. Users to scroll to different areas and view posts
-            - **Failure scenario(s)**:
-                - 1a.
-Unable to retrieve posts
-                    - 1a1.
-If the user is yet to post anything, the map opens as is with no pins
-                    - 1a2.
-Else if the user’s posts were not able to retrieved from the database, a toast will appear telling the user that the posts were unable to be retrieved and to try again later

 2. **Login User**
     - **Overview**: